staffanm/ferenda/doc/createdocrepos.rst

 .. note::

    How does ``./ferenda-build.py rfc parse --all`` work?
-It calls :func:`list_basefiles_for` with the argument ``parse``, which lists all downloaded files, and extracts the basefile for each of them, then calls parse for each in turn.
+It calls :func:`~ferenda.DocumentStore.list_basefiles_for` with the argument ``parse``, which lists all downloaded files, and extracts the basefile for each of them, then calls parse for each in turn.

 Handling document structure